Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 MAP.
 A stunning Gothic structure, the Igreja Monumento de Sao Francisco – or the Monument Church of Saint Francis – was built between 1383 and 1425.
 While the exterior has remained relatively the same through the years, the interior was renovated in the 18th century with a grandiose Baroque flair.

-#20 Ribeira District and Cais da Ribeira Porto
+#21 Ribeira District and Cais da Ribeira Porto

 View of Ribeira District and Cais da Ribeira Porto

 MAP.
-One of the oldest districts in Porto and a UNESCO site, the riverside Ribeira District is a tangle of medieval streets and ancient structures.
-Once a bustling port, the old warehouses are now restaurants, but the upper, terraced residences still serve their original purpose.
-While many have been converted to tourist accommodations, some are still occupied by locals (as evidenced by their hanging laundry).
+One of the oldest neighborhoods in Porto and a UNESCO site, the riverside Ribeira District is a tangle of medieval streets and ancient structures.
+Once a bustling port, the old warehouses are now prime locations for many of the most popular Porto restaurants and bars.

 At the heart of the district is the Praca da Ribeira.
-Long serving as a center of commerce and community, the Ribeira Square opens to the Douro River (the city walls were torn down in the 1800s).
+Long serving as a center of commerce and community, the Ribeira Square opens to the Douro River.
+The city walls were torn down in the 1800s.
 At the north end is a fountain – and above it is a Portuguese coat of arms that dates to the late 1700s and a statue of St. John the Baptist.

-#21 Igreja de Santa Clara Porto
+#22 Igreja de Santa Clara Porto

 MAP.
 Built in the early 1400s, the Igreja de Santa Clara – or St. Clara Church – has a modest exterior, but a dazzling interior.
 Originally constructed as part of a convent, the church was modified throughout the years and now features an exquisite glittering gold interior.

-#22 Se do Porto Cathedral
+#23 Se do Porto Cathedral

 Blue skies over the Se do Porto Cathedral, Porto, Portugal

-#23 Ponte Luis I Bridge Porto
+#24 Ponte Luis I Bridge Porto

 Blue SKy above Ponte Luis I Bridge, Porto, Portugal